knaiskes/gmailBot/README.md

 **Be aware the program _does not check if the email address are valid_ it is up to you**

-##Features that will be added in the future
+## Features that will be added in the future
--Option to add an image
+- Option to add an image
--Option to send the email on specific date and time
+- Option to send the email on specific date and time